Your application must be accompanied by a medical report form if any of the following apply to you:

 - On a regular basis you are taking, drugs or medication which would be likely to make you an unsafe driver

 The Medical Report must be completed correctly by a registered medical practitioner and you must sign the declaration in their presence.
-It must be presented to the NDLS within three months of being signed by the medical practitioner.
+It must be presented to the NDLS within one month of being signed by the medical practitioner.
 Please note the maximum term for higher categories on a full licence is 5 years.

 - Anyone suffering from serious arrhythmia which has at any stage resulted in a loss of consciousness should consult their doctor before applying for a licence.